2008 United States House of Representatives elections in Louisiana: District 2

-Incumbent U.S. Representative William J. Jefferson won the Democratic primaries in Fall 2008.
+Incumbent U.S. Representative William J. Jefferson won the Democratic primaries on November 4.
 Jefferson had weathered a major challenge in the 2006 Louisiana 2nd congressional district election, when voters had fresh on their minds allegations that the representative had inappropriately used the services of a Louisiana Army National Guard unit in accessing his house during the aftermath of Hurricane Katrina.

 By fall 2008, Jefferson was perceived by some as vulnerable, with only 25 percent of Democrats voting for him in the first round of the 2008 Democratic primaries.
 Jefferson faced six African-American challengers along with newscaster Helena Moreno in the first primary, all of them clamoring for change from Louisiana's reputation for political corruption.
 Jefferson defeated Moreno by 57 percent to 43 percent in a runoff which went largely along racial lines.
 Moreno later endorsed Cao in the general election.
 Cao, unopposed for the Republican nomination, was running against Jefferson, as were Green Party candidate Malik Rahim and Libertarian Party candidate Gregory Kahn.
 An earlier candidate, independent Jerry Jacobs, had withdrawn.

 On November 30 the New Orleans Times-Picayune editorially endorsed Cao while on the op-ed page its columnist James Gill asserted that Jefferson's reelection "is not going to happen."
 The prospect of a serious general election in the majority African-American and heavily Democratic 2nd district was all the more startling in that the last Republican to represent the district was Hamilton D. Coleman, who left the office in 1891.
 According to the Los Angeles Times, Cao, if elected, would become the first individual of Vietnamese extraction to serve in the U.S. Congress.

 Cao's candidacy received the endorsement of the Alliance for Good Government, the Family Research Council's Action PAC, Louisiana Governor Bobby Jindal, and even entertainer Pat Boone.
 New Orleans Mayor Ray Nagin had announced his support for Jefferson during the Democratic primary elections.
 The New Orleans Gambit Weekly, citing its opposition to Jefferson's alleged corruption and Cao's noncommittal statements on embryonic stem-cell research, made no endorsement.